DanielFloripa/Vehicle_Routing_Problem/README.md

 $ python3.6 tests.py
 ```

-The description and expected results are described in each method.
+The description and expected results are described in each test method.
 There are five tests:

 Two unit tests:
 * test_load_data_from_file